michaelfaerber/Green-AI-Ontology/README.md

 The ontology was evaluated based on the competency questions given below.
 Based on our constructed [EMAI Knowledge Graph](emai-knowledge-graph) we are able to answer all competency questions.
 The corresponding SPARQL queries and obtained results are in the section **SPARQL Queries**.

-If you want to contribute to successively extend our knowledge graph, you can fill in our questionnaire about energy consumption of AI models: **https://forms.office.com/r/HYd4R9jutX**
+If you want to contribute to successively extend our knowledge graph, you can fill in our questionnaire about the energy consumption of AI models: **https://forms.office.com/r/HYd4R9jutX**

 # Schema